an exhibition and multimedia installation by Craig Harris & Candy Kuehn, in collaboration with Kym Longhi & Jim Peitzman

 Each instance of Legacy Dream Space is an artwork – a collection of materials, events, gatherings and performances designed to invite communities into this ongoing pursuit to collectively create a legacy that supports mutual understanding, healthy communities, and a sustainable future for humanity and the planet.

-Legacy Dream Space has its inaugural exhibition at Owatonna Arts Center in Owatonna, Minnesota from September 5 – October 15, 2023.
+Legacy Dream Space had its inaugural exhibition at Owatonna Arts Center in Owatonna, Minnesota from September 5 – October 15, 2023.
+We are currently working to bring the exhibition to the Twin Cities during 2024.

 And here is a segment about Legacy Dream Space on Minnesota Public Radio’s Art Hounds this morning.
 The segment begins at time 2:40.
 (FYI – the music background for the segment is not Craig Harris’ music and is not part of the exhibition.)